 Costa Rica Food and Drink

-Bocas: Savoury snacks served at bars or before main meals in restaurants.
+Bocas: Savoury snacks served at bars.

 Coffee: Can be served black, with sugar or hot milk.

 Horchata: Sweetened rice milk, often flavoured with cinnamon and cloves.
 If it is made with barley, then it is known as Resbaladera.

 Fresco: Fruit juice, often blended with ice and syrup.

 Pipas fria: Fresh coconut juice.

 Tipping is not necessary as most restaurants add a 10% service charge, plus a 13% sales tax.